petereon/battleship/BACKLOG.md

 __I want__ the game to pass the initiative to the opponent
 __So that__ they can make a move

+#### UAT 9.1 ⚠
+Given my target grid <my target grid>
+And opponent's target grid <opponent target grid>
+When I take the shot
+Then the game does not end
+And the opponent can take the shot

 #### Storytelling 10 ⚠
 After all of the opponent's 5 ships have been sunk.
 Then the game declares me as a winner.